aysuaticioglu/FordOtosan_Internship/README.md

 ```python
 x = self.upsample(x)  # Upsample
 ```
-In conclusion, this code defines a neural network model designed for Free Space Segmentation, which involves extracting features using encoder layers, reconstructing original features using decoder layers, applying activation functions, and generating segmentation predictions.
+In conclusion, this code defines a neural network model designed for FreeSpace Segmentation, which involves extracting features using encoder layers, reconstructing original features using decoder layers, applying activation functions, and generating segmentation predictions.

 Here's the section with the codes;
 <a href="https://github.com/aysuaticioglu/FordOtosan_Internship/blob/main/src/model.py">model.py</a>